Alongil/LoopMachine/README.md

 ## Main elements

--App components-rendering the header and the controllers component
+- App components-rendering the header and the controllers component

--LoopProggressBar component-in charge of rendering a progress bar and the logic to control its animation.
+- LoopProggressBar component-in charge of rendering a progress bar and the logic to control its animation.

--Controllers component-this component is in charge of most of the logic in this app.
+- Controllers component-this component is in charge of most of the logic in this app.

--The helper contains an array of objects, each containing track information
+- The helper contains an array of objects, each containing track information

--useInterval-custom hook designed to set up an interval that still has access to the current state.
+- useInterval-custom hook designed to set up an interval that still has access to the current state.

 ## Controllers component logic and functions